cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/electric-potential-energy.md

   - Definition of electric potential energy
   - Electric potential energy of point charges
   - Conservation of energy
+objectives:
+  - Calculate the electric potential energy between two point charges in different orientations
+  - Use conservation of energy to calculation the speed of point charges as they evolve in time
 ---

-## 🎯 Objectives

-* Calculate the electric potential energy between two point charges in different orientations
-* Use conservation of energy to calculation the speed of point charges as they evolve in time

 ## 📋 Sequence